vonschappler/OnlineCourses/README.md

 <hr>

-## 05. The Ultimate React Course 2023: React, Redux and More
+## 05. The Ultimate React Course 2023: React, Redux and More - Udemy

 This course, lectured by Jonas Schmedtmann, teaches React concepts, from the most basic to the most advanced.